Advanced Features

 Dynamic Component Selection

-macro enables dynamic component rendering.
+The @< macro enables dynamic component rendering.

 Component as Variable

-macro enables dynamic component selection at runtime, allowing you to choose which component to render based on data or conditions.
+The @< macro enables dynamic component selection at runtime, allowing you to choose which component to render based on data or conditions.
 This pattern is essential for building flexible UIs where the component type needs to be determined programmatically - such as rendering different message types, form fields, or content blocks based on configuration.
-The syntax @<component_var {props}
+The syntax @<component_var {props} treats the component as a first-class value that can be stored in variables, passed as arguments, or selected from dictionaries.

 using HypertextTemplates